New Amsterdam Theatre: Disney operation

 The New Amsterdam's restoration was officially completed on April 2, 1997.
 Architectural critic Ada Louise Huxtable wrote "If this is Disney magic, we need more of it", and Herbert Muschamp wrote: "The place is an architectural version of an American Eden, the unsullied natural paradise in which European explorers cast the New World."
 The first production was a limited engagement of a concert version of King David that May, followed by the premiere of the film Hercules the following month.
 Disney's decision to stage these events was to ensure the New Amsterdam's restoration would not be overshadowed by the premiere of The Lion King, which in itself was a highly acclaimed production.
 The Lion King opened in November 1997.
-The roof theater remained closed, with no plans to reopen it, in part because the elevators were insufficient to accommodate 700 patrons under city building codes.
-Disney subsequently converted the roof theater into office space.
+The roof theater remained closed, and Disney had no plans to reopen it, in part because the elevators could not accommodate 700 patrons under city building codes.
+Disney had converted the roof theater into office space by the early 21st century.
 The renovation of the theater was detailed in the book The New Amsterdam: The Biography of a Broadway Theater.

 Disney's restoration of the New Amsterdam Theatre helped spur the long-delayed redevelopment of Times Square; this led to criticisms of the area's "Disneyfication" from observers who were unaware of Disney's investment.
 Besides theatrical productions, the revived New Amsterdam has hosted events benefiting Broadway Cares/Equity Fights AIDS, including past iterations of the annual Easter Bonnet Competition.
-It also hosted a televised concert by the Backstreet Boys for Disney Channel, Backstreet Boys In Concert, in 1998.
-The Lion King continued to run at the New Amsterdam Theatre until June 2006, when it relocated to make way for Mary Poppins.
-Mary Poppins began previews at the New Amsterdam Theatre on October 14, 2006, and had its first regular performance on November 16, 2006.
-Mary Poppins continued to run until March 3, 2013.
+It also hosted a televised concert by the Backstreet Boys for Disney Channel, Backstreet Boys In Concert, in 1998, and a single performance of the musical Chess in 2003.
+The Lion King ran at the New Amsterdam until June 2006, when it relocated to the Minskoff Theatre to make way for Mary Poppins.
+Mary Poppins began previews at the New Amsterdam on October 14, 2006, and had its first regular performance on November 16, 2006; it ran until March 3, 2013.

 Previews for the musical Aladdin began on February 26, 2014, and the show officially opened on March 20, 2014.
 Aladdin broke the house record at the New Amsterdam Theatre for the week ending August 10, 2014, with a gross of $1,602,785.
-As of 2023, Aladdin also holds the current record for the New Amsterdam Theatre, grossing $2,584,549 over nine performances for the week ending December 30, 2018.
+As of 2023, Aladdin also holds the box-office record for the New Amsterdam Theatre, grossing $2,584,549 over nine performances for the week ending December 30, 2018.
 All Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
-The New Amsterdam reopened September 28, 2021, with performances of Aladdin.
+The New Amsterdam reopened September 28, 2021, with performances of Aladdin, which played its 4,000th performance at the theater in May 2025.

 Notable productions

-Productions are listed by the year of their first performance.